California Native American Communities Receive $91 Million For Affordable Housing And Homeless Interventions

 The program is modeled on California’s successful Homekey program, which awarded its third round of funding this year to rapidly build housing for people experiencing or at risk of homelessness.

-“Native American communities experience some of the deepest disparities of homelessness rates and unique housing challenges which require a thoughtful, coordinated approach,” said Business, Consumer Services and Housing Agency Tomiquia Moss.
+“Native American communities experience some of the deepest disparities of homelessness rates and unique housing challenges which require a thoughtful, coordinated approach,” said Business, Consumer Services and Housing Agency Secretary Tomiquia Moss.
 "I want to thank the Department of Housing and Community Development for partnering with tribes to catalyze development and build safe, affordable housing."

 “California Tribes have faced historic inequities in accessing complex housing funding programs not designed with their unique needs in mind, and HCD is firmly committed to addressing this injustice,” said HCD Director Gustavo Velasquez.
 “Tribal Homekey reflects this promise.
 It was an honor to be able to dedicate the staff and resources to help meet the affordable housing needs of our Tribal partners.”